Crisis Management

 • Planning responses and crisis management processes for various potential crises is highly recommended.
 It takes several approaches and processes to address different crises.

-• Initiate systems that can effectively monitor or detect foreseeable crises signals early enough in order to tackle the situation before it gets out of hand.
+• Initiate systems that can effectively monitor or detect early crisis signals to tackle the situation before it gets out of hand.
 Examples of such systems are smoke detectors that can detect potential fire long before it gets out of hand.

-• Provide a list of key persons in case of a crisis and their contact information.
-The contact information must be displayed where anyone can see it and easily access them.
+• Provide a list of key personnel in the event of a crisis and their contact information.
+The contact information must be displayed where anyone can see it and easily access it.

-• Identify the ground person to be notified immediately when a crisis occurs.
-Apart from a crisis manager, there must be a coordinating person among employees who possesses first-hand news on a looming crisis.
-This should be a person who can be trusted by his colleagues with vital information during any suspected crisis.
+• Identify the ground person to be notified immediately in the event of a crisis.
+Apart from a crisis manager, there must be a coordinating person among employees who possesses firsthand information about a looming crisis.
+This should be a person his colleagues can trust with vital information during any suspected crisis.

-• Identify a central point where employees can assemble and the exit points to use in case of a crisis.
-Emergency exit doors with ease of opening them must be labeled well and an emergency central gathering place identified and properly labeled as well.
+• Identify a central assembly point and the exit points to use in case of a crisis.
+Emergency exit doors with ease of opening must be labeled well, and an emergency central gathering place must be identified and properly labeled as well.

 • Regular testing of the crisis management process and emergency equipment and updating them frequently or as needed.